Oils for "Achoo" Season: Top 10 Essential Oils to Diffuse for Allergies

 How Can Essential Oils Soothe Your Allergies?

-Before we dive into the best ones to diffuse, let's review the role that essential oils play in keeping your allergy symptoms at bay.
+Before we dive into the best ones to diffuse, let's review the role that essential oils play in keeping your allergic reactions at bay.

-It's important to understand that while these oils can offer effective and safe relief, they are not designed to actively treat your allergies.
+It's important to understand that while these natural remedies can offer effective and safe relief, they are not designed to actively treat your allergies.
 Your physician can help diagnose the exact irritants that are causing your allergies and put you on a path toward treatment.

-However, diffusing essential oils is an excellent way to alleviate your puffy eyes and stuffy nose in the meantime!
+However, diffusing essential oils is an excellent way to alleviate your itchy eyes and stuffy nose in the meantime!

 That said, what is the best application method?
 Should you enjoy the essential oils topically, orally, or aromatically?

-Ultimately, each option can provide a host of health benefits.
+Ultimately, each option can provide a host of health benefits for seasonal allergy symptoms.
 For instance, some oil experts recommend diluting a few drops of the essential oil with a carrier oil (such as olive or coconut oil) and applying the solution directly, in places including:

 - Under your nose